-- (4) Whether the licensee has complied with any terms of parole, probation, restitution, or any other sanctions lawfully imposed against the licensee. - (5) If applicable, evidence of expungement proceedings pursuant to Section 1203.4 of the Penal Code. - (6) Evidence, if any, of rehabilitation submitted by the licensee. - (a) When considering the denial of a license or certification under Section 480 of the Business and Professions Code on the ground that the applicant was has been convicted of a crime, the Committee shall consider whether the applicant made a showing of rehabilitation and is presently fit for a license, if the applicant completed the criminal sentence at issue without a violation of parole or probation.
-In making this determination, the Committee shall consider the following criteria: - (1) The nature and gravity of the crime(s). - (2) The length(s) of the applicable parole or probation period(s). - (3) The extent to which the applicable parole or probation period was shortened or lengthened, and the reason(s) the period was modified. - (4) The terms or conditions of parole or probation and the extent to which they bear on the applicant's rehabilitation. - (5) The extent to which the terms or conditions of parole or probation were modified, and the reason(s) for modification. - (b) If subdivision (a) is inapplicable, If the applicant has not completed the criminal sentence at issue without a violation of parole or probation, er the Committee determines that the applicant did not make the showing of rehabilitation based on the criteria in subdivision (a), the denial is based on professional misconduct, or the denial is based on unprofessional conduct as defined in Section 3662 of the Code, the Committee shall apply the following criteria in evaluating the applicant's rehabilitation.
-The Committee shall find that the applicant made a showing of rehabilitation and is presently fit for a license if, after considering the following criteria, the Committee finds that the applicant is rehabilitated: - (1) Nature and gravity of the act(s), professional misconduct, unprofessional conduct, or crime(s) under consideration as grounds for denial.
+- (4) Whether the licensee has complied with any terms of parole, probation, restitution, or any other sanctions lawfully imposed against the licensee. - (5) If applicable, evidence of expungement proceedings pursuant to Section 1203.4 of the Penal Code. - (6) Evidence, if any, of rehabilitation submitted by the licensee. - (a) When considering the denial of a license or certification under Section 480 of the Business and Professions Code on the ground that the applicant was convicted of a crime, the Committee shall consider whether the applicant made a showing of rehabilitation and is presently fit for a license, if the applicant completed the criminal sentence at issue without a violation of parole or probation.
+In making this determination, the Committee shall consider the following criteria: - (1) The nature and gravity of the crime(s). - (2) The length(s) of the applicable parole or probation period(s). - (3) The extent to which the applicable parole or probation period was shortened or lengthened, and the reason(s) the period was modified. - (4) The terms or conditions of parole or probation and the extent to which they bear on the applicant's rehabilitation. - (5) The extent to which the terms or conditions of parole or probation were modified, and the reason(s) for modification. - (b) If subdivision (a) is inapplicable, or the Committee determines that the applicant did not make the showing of rehabilitation based on the criteria in subdivision (a), the Committee shall apply the following criteria in evaluating the applicant's rehabilitation.
+The Committee shall find that the applicant made a showing of rehabilitation and is presently fit for a license if, after considering the following criteria, the Committee finds that the applicant is rehabilitated: - (1) Nature and gravity of the act(s) or crime(s) under consideration as grounds for denial. - (2) Evidence of any act(s) or crime(s) committed subsequent to the act(s) or crime(s) under consideration as grounds for denial under section 480 of the Business and Professions Code. - (3) The time that has elapsed since commission of the act(s) or crime(s) referred to in paragraph (1) or (2).

-- (2) Evidence of any act(s) or crime(s) committed subsequent to the act(s), professional misconduct, unprofessional conduct, or crime(s) under consideration as grounds for denial under section 480 of the Business and Professions Code. - (3) The time that has elapsed since commission of the act(s), professional misconduct, unprofessional conduct, or crime(s) referred to in paragraph (1) or (2). - (4) Whether the applicant has complied with any terms of parole, probation, restitution, or any other sanctions lawfully imposed against the applicant. - (5) The criteria in subdivision (a)(1)-(5), as applicable. - (6) Evidence, if any, of rehabilitation submitted by the applicant.
+- (4) Whether the applicant has complied with any terms of parole, probation, restitution, or any other sanctions lawfully imposed against the applicant. - (5) The criteria in subdivision (a)(1)-(5), as applicable. - (6) Evidence, if any, of rehabilitation submitted by the applicant.

-Note: Authority cited: Sections 481, 482 and 3622, Business and Professions Code.
+Note: Authority cited: Sections 482 and 3622, Business and Professions Code.
 Reference: Sections 475, 480, 481, 482, 488, 493, 3660, and 3662, Business and Professions Code.